Machian

-Machian (ماچيان) (Note: Also romanized as Macheyān and Māchīān) is a village in, and the capital of, Machian Rural District of Kelachay District, Rudsar County, Gilan province, Iran.
+Machian (ماچيان) (Note: Also romanized as Macheyān and Māchīān) is a village in, and the capital of, Machian Rural District in Kelachay District of Rudsar County, Gilan province, Iran.

 Demographics

 Language and religion

 The dominant religion is Shiite Muslim.
 The majority of the inhabitants speak the Gilaki dialect.

 Population

 At the time of the 2006 National Census, the village's population was 603 in 190 households.
 The following census in 2011 counted 717 people in 249 households.
 The 2016 census measured the population of the village as 621 people in 228 households.

 Geography

 Machian is in eastern Gilan province south of the city of Rudsar and west of the city of Rahimabad.
 The district had 43 villages in 2016.
 Pilarud River (ماچيان) (Big River) is near Machian, and multiple branches pass through the village.

 Economy

 Rice and citrus are the staple crops in the region.